 Historically, blacksmiths held an important position in the village.
 People might go to them for a pedestrian project like fixing a small appliance.
 They might also get called upon to fix wagon wheels, create armor, and even weapons to be used by the military.
 A blacksmith's knowledge of heating iron with carbon gave them the ability to turn a natural resource into any tool that was needed in the village.
 Naturally, the definition of the job could be extended to bladesmith, nailmaker, and even dentist.

-Codans as blacksmiths: We stepped away from building Coda docs one night and forged steel objects at
+Codans as blacksmiths: We stepped away from building Coda docs one night and forged steel objects at in Seattle.

 Whatever project was thrown at the blacksmith, they found a way to produce the tool necessary and become masters of their craft—something I feel everyone should be empowered to do as they challenge the status quo of their own tools.